 35. Apple’s head honcho found Gandhi an inspiration.

 Steve Jobs’ round glasses were not only similar to Gandhi’s but also a tribute to him.

 36. He was a keen scribbler!

 Gandhi wrote a lot.
 A staggering 50,000 pages!

-Do you have any interesting or fun facts about Gandhi that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about Gandhi?
+Share them in the comments below!